 plows, cranes, and other fixtures.
 If you or someone you love was involved

 in an accident with a construction vehicle, you may be able to seek compensation.

 Attorney Bryan Caulfield has successfully handled more than 4,800 cases, and has recovered millions

 of dollars for the benefit of his clients.
-As a specialized personal injury
+As a specialized construction

 Types of Construction Vehicle Accidents

 Whether you were injured while working at a construction site, driving

 near a construction vehicle, or simply passing by on foot, accidents can